Features

 - Only works if the server is running on that port.

-Use after pnpm run dev
+Use after pnpm run dev to preview the app.

 6) Web Scrape (optional)